BusAI-Self-Driving-Car/Rover-NASA-challenge/writeup.md

 b）As in common, color transformation is used to separate the navigable area and the non-navigable.
 There is a clear boundary between the two since the navigable part is much lighter in color.

+The thresh values [160, 160, 160] are carefully picked up using trial and error.
+From the original RGB image, the navigable areas are much brighter than else.
+So we can use a lower limit to remain the navigable areas.
+An efficient way is to use binary search to find the proper value.
+Here we believe the values we choose are perfect enough since it capture all the bright areas.

 ![alt text][image5]

 c) Similarly, the obstacles and the rock can be colored with adjusted the thresholds and the below are processed results.